 Mud Magical Mud

-Who would have thought that mud would matter so much in the heritage and culture of the Caribbean.
+Who would have thought that mud would matter so much in the heritage and cultural tourism of the Caribbean.
 The islands noted for sea and sand can be excused for passing the chalky mountains of clay by as just another sightseeing tourist attraction on a magnificent sea side shore.
-But to many, mud is gold and the future of Caribbean Culture & Heritage Vacations may well be set in Clay and Mud.
+But to many, mud is gold and the future of Caribbean Heritage Tourism with its Culture Vacations ranging from the opulent to ancient traditions set in Clay and Mud.

 The Caribbean flamingos build their nests with mud and, in many islands, early settlers built mud houses to live in.
 Today, tourists flock to mud baths in islands like Dominica, St. Lucia, Montserrat, Guadeloupe and Trinidad.